 2b.
-Compare those changes to the 3D baseline at year 1 (objective 1 for control and separately for the offspring) in order to follow genomic changes that are differentially manifested with age.
-This analysis will provide us with the distinction between individual self-3D organization changes and changes that result from the aging process.
+Compare observed changes in 3D genomic organization to baseline organization at year 1 (objective 1 for control and separately for the offspring) in order to follow genomic changes that are differentially manifested with age.
+This analysis will enable us to distinguish between individual changes in 3D genomic organization and those that result from the aging process.